rapid7/marionette.carpenter/README.md

 #### Enable/Disable Button
 Carpenter has built in enable/disable button functionality.
 You can specify the following options for the 'activateOn' option

-The button will be enabled if
+The button will be enabled if `activateOn` is set to:

-'any' - If 1 or many rows are selected.
++ 'any' - If 1 or many rows are selected.

-'many' - If more than 1 row is selected
++ 'many' - If more than 1 row is selected

-'one' - If only one row is selected
++ 'one' - If only one row is selected

 #### Using a custom empty view